uwescience/DSSG2023-Groundwater/glossary.md

 ## Hydrological Terms

-**River Basin:** an area of land drained by a river and its tributaries.
+**River Basin:** An area of land drained by a river and its tributaries.

-**Terrestrial Water Storage (TWS):** the summation of all water on the land surface and below the surface.
+**Terrestrial Water Storage (TWS):** The summation of all water on the land surface and below the surface.

-**Land Water Equivalent (LWE):** a concept typically used in hydrology and environmental science to express the equivalent amount of water that would cover the entire land surface.
+**Land Water Equivalent (LWE):** A concept typically used in hydrology and environmental science to express the equivalent amount of water that would cover the entire land surface.
 It's a way to quantify the volume of water required to cover the land to a certain depth, simlar to how the term "rainfall depth" is used to describe the depth of water that falls over an area due to precipitation.

-**Groundwater:** water present beneath the Earth's surface that exists in saturated zones.
+**Groundwater:** Water present beneath the Earth's surface that exists in saturated zones.

 **Aquifer:** A body of saturated rock undergound through which water can easily move.

-**Surface Water:** water that is present on top of land, forming terrestrial waterbodies, such as lakes, rivers or reservoirs.
+**Surface Water:** Water that is present on top of land, forming terrestrial waterbodies, such as lakes, rivers or reservoirs.

-**Snow Water Equivalent (SWE):** describes the amount of liquid water stored in snow pack.
+**Snow Water Equivalent (SWE):** Describes the amount of liquid water stored in snow pack.
 For example, if 10 inches of snow falls at 10% density, then there would be 1 inch of SWE.

 **Root Zone Soil Moisture:** Water stored in soil that is available to plants, generally considered to be in the upper 200 centimeters of soil.